campbellelinker/campbelllinker/_pages/academic.md

 ### Psychology major requirements:
 **Ten total courses**
 Foundation Courses (normally completed by the end of the sophomore year):
  - PSY 100
  - SDS 201 or PSY 201
  - PSY 202
 Breadth (One course within each of the department’s three curricular areas):
  - Mind and Brain
  - Health and Illness
  - Person and Society
 Depth
  - Two colloquia
  - Two courses at the advanced level (300- or above)
      - At least one of which is a seminar
      - At least one course that is consistent with the selected major track

 See the college website for more information on credits and criteria

 ### Psychology minor requirements:
 **Six total courses**
-1-2.
 Two courses from the three foundational courses for the major
  - PSY 100
  - SDS 201 or PSY 201
  - PSY 202
-3-6.
 Four courses selected from at least two of the department’s three learning tracks:
  - Mind and Brain
  - Health and Illness
  - Person and Society
-At least one colloquium
+     - At least one is a colloquium
-At least one seminar
+     - At least one is a seminar

 See the college website for more information on credits and criteria